Anthony Blunt

-Anthony Frederick Blunt (26 September 1907 – 26 March 1983), (styled Sir Anthony Blunt from 1956 until November 1979), was a leading British art historian and a Soviet spy.
+Anthony Frederick Blunt (26 September 1907 – 26 March 1983), styled Sir Anthony Blunt from 1956 until November 1979, was a leading British art historian and a Soviet spy.

-Blunt was a professor of art history at the University of London, the director of the Courtauld Institute of Art and Surveyor of the Queen's Pictures.
+Blunt was a professor of the history of art at the University of London, the director of the Courtauld Institute of Art and Surveyor of the Queen's Pictures.
 His 1967 monograph on the French Baroque painter Nicolas Poussin is still widely regarded as a watershed book in art history.
 His teaching text and reference work Art and Architecture in France 1500–1700, first published in 1953, reached its fifth edition (in a version slightly revised by Richard Beresford) in 1999, at which time it was still considered the best account of the subject.

 He was the "fourth man" of the Cambridge Five, a group of Cambridge-educated spies who worked for the Soviets between the 1930s and the 1950s.
 (Blunt was the fourth member of the group to be discovered.)
-The height of Blunt's espionage activity was during the Second World War, when he passed to the Soviets intelligence about Wehrmacht plans that the British government had decided to withhold.
+The height of Blunt's espionage activity was during the Second World War, when he passed intelligence to the Soviets about Wehrmacht plans which the British government had decided to withhold.
 In 1964, after being offered immunity from prosecution, Blunt confessed to having been a spy for the Soviet Union.
-His confession—a secret for years— was revealed publicly by Prime Minister Margaret Thatcher in November 1979.
-He was stripped of his knighthood immediately thereafter and died a little over three years later.
+His confession was revealed by Prime Minister Margaret Thatcher in November 1979.
+His knighthood was cancelled immediately and he died a little over three years later.

 Early life

-Anthony Blunt was born on 26 September 1907 in Bournemouth, in Hampshire.
-He was the third and youngest son of a vicar, the Revd (Arthur) Stanley Vaughan Blunt (1870–1929), and his wife, Hilda Violet (1880–1969), daughter of Henry Master of the Madras civil service.
+Anthony Blunt was born on 26 September 1907 in Bournemouth, Hampshire.
+He was the third and youngest son of a Church of England priest, the Revd Arthur Stanley Vaughan Blunt (1870–1929), and his wife, Hilda Violet (1880–1969), daughter of Henry Master of the Madras civil service.
 His siblings included the writer Wilfrid Jasper Walter Blunt and numismatist Christopher Evelyn Blunt.
-One of his grandfathers was Bishop Frederick Blunt.
+A grandfather was Frederick Blunt, bishop of Hull.

-Blunt's father was assigned to Paris with the British embassy chapel and moved his family to the French capital for several years during Anthony's childhood.
-Blunt became fluent in French and intensely experienced the artistic culture available to him in Paris, stimulating an interest which lasted a lifetime and formed the basis for his later career.
+Blunt's father was assigned to Paris with the British Embassy chapel and moved his family to the French capital for several years during Anthony's childhood.
+Blunt became fluent in French and experienced the artistic culture available to him in Paris, stimulating an interest which formed the basis for his later career.

-Blunt was educated at Marlborough College, a boys' public school in Marlborough, Wiltshire.
-There he joined the college's secret "Society of Amici", in which he was a contemporary of Louis MacNeice (whose unfinished autobiography The Strings Are False contains numerous references to Blunt), John Betjeman and Graham Shepard.
-He was remembered by historian John Edward Bowle, a year ahead of Blunt at Marlborough, as "an intellectual prig, too preoccupied with the realm of ideas."
-Bowle thought Blunt had "too much ink in his veins and belonged to a world of rather prissy, cold-blooded, academic puritanism."
+Blunt was educated at St Peter's School, Seaford and Marlborough College, a boys' public school in Wiltshire.
+At Marlborough he joined the college's secret "Society of Amici", in which he was a contemporary of Louis MacNeice (whose unfinished autobiography The Strings Are False contains numerous references to Blunt), John Betjeman and Graham Shepard.
+He was remembered by historian John Edward Bowle, a year ahead of Blunt at Marlborough, as "an intellectual prig, too preoccupied with the realm of ideas".
+Bowle thought Blunt had "too much ink in his veins and belonged to a world of rather prissy, cold-blooded, academic puritanism".

 In 1928, Blunt founded a political magazine, Venture, whose contributors were left-wing writers.